petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 An example "stack" would look something like:

 1. Git/GitHub for version controlling code, LaTeX input files, etc.
-2. Data archived with a DOI thanks to Figshare, Zenodo, or OSF.
+2. Data backed up in cloud storage, Google Drive, Dropbox, etc., then archived on Figshare, Zenodo, or OSF.
-3. Virtual environments and/or containers.
+3. Dependencies managed with virtual environments and/or containers.
 4. Scripting and/or a workflow engine like Make, Snakemake, NextFlow to tie everything together, move data around when necessary.